zriyansh/signoz.io/docs/deployment/requirement.md

 title: Requirements
 ---

 For running SigNoz, atleast **1.5GB of memory** should be allocated in docker to setup and do basic test.
-You can easily test upto 10 services serving less than 10 request per secons each.
+You can easily test upto 10 services serving less than 10 request per second each.

 You may need to allocate more memory depending upon the volume of metrics/traces you send to SigNoz.